crosleythomas/blog/posts/tf_start_to_finish/dataprep.md

     category_labels[categories[i]] = i
 ```

 That was easy enough.
-Now we have the file paths for all the images we want to store in our TFRecords and .
+Now we have the file paths for all the images we want to store in our TFRecords.

 ### Creating TFRecord Writer

-The TFRecordWriter is what we will use write each Example once it's been constructed.
+The TFRecordWriter is what we will use to write each Example once it has been constructed.

 ```
 # Say we want one of the files to be named 'gerenuk.tfrecord' for one of the categories